 2. Sign Up for Alerts

-Most banks and credit unions offer low balance alerts, which can help you avoid overdraft fees.
-These alerts notify you when your account balance is getting low, so you can deposit more money before any transactions push you into the red.
+Most banks and credit unions offer low balance alerts, which can help you prevent overdraft fees.
+These alerts notify you when your balance is getting low, so you can deposit more money before any transactions push you into the red.

 3. Get Free Overdraft Protection

 Consider setting up overdraft protection, which can link your checking account to a savings account, credit card, or line of credit.
-If you don’t have enough money in your checking account to cover a transaction, your financial institution can transfer funds from your linked account to cover the difference, often for a smaller fee than an overdraft charge.
+If you don’t have enough money in your checking account to cover a transaction, your bank or credit union can transfer funds from your linked account to cover the difference, often for a smaller fee than an overdraft fee.

-4. Stay Up to Date on Your Account Balance
+4. Stay Up to Date on Your Balance

 Regularly checking your account balances can prevent surprises.
 You can do this through your bank’s mobile banking app, online banking, or by calling customer service.
 Also, be mindful of automatic payments that might be scheduled to come out of your account.